-First and foremost, don’t head to Sandbanks hoping to get in without first purchasing a day pass.
-We made that mistake and turned around because the park was full as the number of parking spaces is limited.
+First and foremost, don’t head to Sandbanks hoping to get in without purchasing a day pass in advance.
+We made that mistake and turned around, as the parking only has limited spots.
 Once the park has reached its full capacity, it closes until more spaces become available.
 In addition, it is top-rated in the summer, especially on weekends and during the long holidays of Midsummer’s Day or Canada Day.

 Once the famous Pass is in hand, all you have to do is choose your beach:

 – Lake shore Beach